 Cowan Cowan is the perfect place for a quiet, relaxing holiday with the kids.

 Just 12kms north of the Tangalooma Resort is the small town of Bulwer.
-This is the main place in town to stock up on supplies like groceries, alcohol and petrol.
+This is the main place on the island to stock up on supplies like groceries, alcohol and petrol.

 Bulwer has a lovely beachfront with crystal clear blue waters making it ideal for swimming.
 There are also a few wrecks here (more on that below) where you can go snorkelling to see a range of marine life.

-The Castaways Store and Cafe is here, which is your local convenience store and a great place to come for a meal.
+The Castaways Store and Cafe is here, which is your local convenience store and a great place to come for a meal (the fish and chips are amazing!).
 Castaways, Moreton Island, is open daily for breakfast and lunch from 9 am to 3 pm, and during peak times, it is also open for dinner Thursday through to Sunday.
 You can see their menu here.